nagypet/wstemplate/spvitamin/README.md

 - GenericRestExceptionResponseBuilder creates HTTP 400 response in case of database level ValidationExceptions
 - New module: spvitamin-spring-resilientjobrunner added
 - NumberConverter improved
+- 2025-01-22: Putting the sessionId in ThreadContext
+- 2025-01-22: PessimisticJpaRepository fixed
+- 2025-01-23: AsyncExecutor: delegating ThreadContext
+- 2025-01-25: credentialType added to AuthorizationToken
+- 2025-01-25: AuthorizationException handled in GenericRestExceptionResponseBuilder
+- 2026-02-10: New module: spvitamin-pdf
+- 2026-02-10: ResilientJobRunner fixes ported back from 4.0.1
+- 2026-02-14: ResilientJobRunner implements an exponential back-off strategy for retry
+- 2026-02-14: TokenCache put in spvitamin-spring-cloud-feign
+- 2026-02-28: BatchProcessor: nulls filtered out
+- 2026-02-28: new typehelper: IntUtils
+- 2026-02-28: Security:
+    - token validation fixed
+    - there is no refresh token for technical users
+    - session lifetime equals with access token validity for technical users
+    - /authenticate endpoint: only basic authentication creates a nes session
+- 2026-02-28: StringUtils -> Strings.CI/Strings.CS

 ### 3.3.3-2-RELEASE not yet released